jsohlendorff/continuous_time_LTMLE/article.typ

 This representation is computationally simpler, as it avoids the need to estimate multiple martingale terms.
-For a detailed comparison, we refer the reader to the appendix, where we show that our efficient influence function simplifies to the same as the one derived by @rytgaardContinuoustimeTargetedMinimum2022 (Section @section:compareif) when the compensators are absolutely continuous with respect to the Lebesgue measure and the assumption that $Delta L (t) = 0$ whenever $Delta N^a (t) = 1$.
+For a detailed comparison, we refer the reader to the appendix, where we show that our efficient influence function simplifies to the same as the one derived by @rytgaardContinuoustimeTargetedMinimum2022 (@section:compareif) when the compensators are absolutely continuous with respect to the Lebesgue measure and the assumption that $Delta L (t) = 0$ whenever $Delta N^a (t) = 1$.

 Of separate interest is @thm:adaptive which shows that